royerlab/napari-chatgpt/README.md

 ## Requirements:

-You need an OpenAI key, there is no way around this, I have been experimenting with other models, but right now the best results, by far are obtained with ChatGPT 4 (and to a lesser extent 3.5).
+You need an OpenAI key; there is no way around this, I have been experimenting with other models, but right now, the best results, by far, are obtained with ChatGPT 4 (and to a lesser extent 3.5).
 You can get your OpenAI key by signing up [here](https://openai.com/blog/openai-api).
 Developing Omega cost me $13.97, hardly a fortune.
 OpenAI pricing on ChatGPT 3.5 is very reasonable at 0.002 dollars per 1K tokens, which means $2 per 750000 words.
 A bargain.
 Now, ChatGPT 4.0 is about 10x more expensive...
 But that could eventually drop, hopefully.

-Note: you can limit the burn-rate to a certain amount of dollars per month, just in case you let Omega thinking over the weekend and forget to stop it (don't worry, this is actually **not** possible).
+Note: you can limit the burn rate to a certain amount of dollars per month, just in case you let Omega think over the weekend and forget to stop it (don't worry, this is actually **not** possible).

 ## Usage: